-The three biggest game-changers for me as a food photographer included learning manual mode, learning how to use artificial lights and learning a variety of editing techniques.
-This post starts from the beginning and dives into how to shoot in manual mode, so you can have more control over your images and take better pictures.
+The three biggest game-changers for me as a food photographer included learning manual mode, learning how to use artificial lights and learning different editing techniques.
+This post starts talks about how to shoot in manual mode so you can control your exposure settings and improve your food images.

 This post contains affiliate links.
 Read the affiliate disclosure.